ankitagupta12/brace-comb/README.md

 ## Background

-In workflow management systems, there is often a need to define that certain tasks should only begin when another task is complete.
+In workflow management systems, there is often a need to define that certain tasks should only begin when another task(s) is complete.

-Instead of having each workflow system define tables to denote dependency relationships between tasks, this gem provides features that can create both the dependency and dependent model.
+Instead of having each workflow system define database entities to denote dependency relationships between tasks/dependents, this gem provides features that can create both the dependency and dependent model.
 These entity names are configurable based on the project needs.

-In addition, it accepts methods to define how a dependency can be resolved and dependency resolution callbacks.
+In addition, it accepts methods/procs to define the logic for dependency resolution via resolution callbacks.
 In the same vein as active record callbacks, dependency resolution callbacks can define actions that should be executed before a dependency is resolved and after a dependency is resolved.
 If any before callbacks fail, then dependency resolution will also fail.

 ## Installation